RossLabCSU/Genetics2022/Reproducibility/UniProt_Reference_Proteomes/README.md

 For BLAST analyses to identify orthologs of SR-related helicases in archaea and bacteria, you must first:
 1. Install BLAST version 2.10.1.
-2. Copy all archaeal and bacterial proteomes not ending in "additional.fasta" to the bin folder located in the installed BLAST folder.
+2. Copy all archaeal and bacterial proteomes not ending in "additional.fasta" to the "bin" folder located in the installed BLAST folder.
-3. Copy necessary scripts and text files into the bin folder.
+3. Copy necessary scripts (indicated in the commands below) and text files ("Archaeal_Helicase-SRprots_IDlist.txt", "Bacterial_Helicase-SRprots_IDlist.txt", "ArchaealProteomes_List.txt", and "BacterialProteomes_List.txt") into the "bin" folder.
-4. Copy TableS8 (Archaea) and TableS9 (Bacteria) generated from the commands above into the bin folder.
+4. Copy TableS8 (Archaea) and TableS9 (Bacteria) generated from the commands above into the "bin" folder.
 5. Run the following commands (IMPORTANT NOTE: in total, these commands will end up generating ~5million files.
 Opening this folder with a graphical viewer may crash the viewer and possibly your computer.
 Command-line navigation is recommended.
 These commands may also take several days to finish running.):

 ```